Music-App-Dev/Music_Player/README.md

    - Open a terminal and run:
      - `git clone https://github.com/your-username/music-player-app.git`
      - `cd music-player-app`
-   - You may also you Github Desktop for an easier time to set it up
+   - You may also you Github Desktop for an easier set up by cloning

 2. **Open in Android Studio**:
    - Launch **Android Studio**.